-In computer science, conferences are often the primary venue for publication and are critical for scientific dissemination, undergoing multiple rounds of peer review.
+In computer science, conferences are often the primary venue for publication and are critical for scientific dissemination, with papers undergoing multiple rounds of peer review.
 One may refer to the CORE Rankings and the acceptance rate for a general idea of a conference’s standing within the computing community.

 Turning to Online Forums for Legal Information: A Case Study of GDPR’s Legitimate Interests pre-print